-As mentioned in the previous section, the strangeness saturation factor $\gamma_{s}$, is responsible for the degree of deviation from the strangeness chemical equilibrium in the strangeness sector.
+As mentioned in the previous section, the~strangeness saturation factor $\gamma_{s}$ is responsible for the degree of deviation from the strangeness chemical equilibrium in the strangeness sector.
 Thus, it is important to understand the strange particle production in smaller collision systems as a function of charged particle multiplicity and spherocity classes.
-Fig. \ref{fig:gammas} shows the strangeness saturation factor $\gamma_{s}$ as a function of charged particle multiplicity for different spherocity classes in pp collisions at $\sq$ = 13 TeV by considering grand-canonical, strangenesses canonical and canonical ensembles.
-The strangeness saturation factor $\gamma_{s}$ increases with multiplicity in pp collisions and reaches unity for the higher charged particle multiplicity for grand-canonical and strangeness canonical ensembles.
-This indicates the strangeness chemical equilibrium for high multiplicity pp collisions at $\sq$ = 13 TeV.
-For higher multiplicity classes, $\gamma_{s}$ is similar for grand-canonical and strangeness canonical ensembles.
-However, when we study the yields with exact conservations of all the three quantum numbers i.e, for canonical ensemble, the $\gamma_{s}$ is below one for the higher charged particle multiplicity classes.
-In case of spherocity dependence study of $\gamma_{s}$, it is higher for the jetty events followed by spherocity integrated and isotropic events although the separation is not very significant except for the lowest multiplicity class.
+Figure~\ref{fig:gammas} shows the strangeness saturation factor $\gamma_{s}$ as a function of the charged particle multiplicity for different spherocity classes in pp collisions at $\sq$ = 13 TeV by considering the grand canonical, strangeness canonical, and canonical ensembles.
+The~strangeness saturation factor $\gamma_{s}$ increases with the multiplicity in pp collisions and reaches unity for the higher charged particle multiplicity for the grand canonical and strangeness canonical ensembles.
+This indicates the strangeness chemical equilibrium for high-multiplicity pp collisions at $\sq$ = 13 TeV.
+For~higher multiplicity classes, $\gamma_{s}$ is similar for the grand canonical and strangeness canonical ensembles.
+However, when we study the yields with exact conservation of all three quantum numbers, i.e, for~the canonical ensemble,~$\gamma_{s}$ is below one for the higher charged particle multiplicity classes.
+In~the case of the spherocity dependence study of $\gamma_{s}$, it is higher for the jetty events followed by the spherocity integrated and isotropic events, although the separation is not very significant considering the~uncertainties.

-As we observe significant dependence of CFO parameters with spherocity and multiplicity classes, to compliment/confront our results, it will be interesting to look into the particle yields in pp collisions at $\sq$ = 13 TeV once the spherocity dependent experimental data points are available.
+As we observed a significant dependence of the CFO parameters on spherocity and multiplicity classes, to~compliment/confront our results, it would be interesting to look into the particle yields in pp collisions at $\sq$ = 13 TeV once the spherocity-dependent experimental data points are~available.